 Career Information for Graduates

 Graduates with master's degrees may become dietetic consultants or management dietitians.
 With experience, these graduates may take on positions with more responsibilities and higher wages.
-According to the BLS, 46 states have laws governing dietetics.
+According to the BLS, many states have laws governing dietetics.
 Because licensing requirements may vary by state, students seek licensure information from their state governments.

 Numerous schools offer associate's, bachelor's, and master's degrees in dietetics that can be completed entirely online or in a hybrid format.
 In addition to coursework in nutrition, food management, and energy balance, students may need to complete an internship.